What Happens After Cardiac Arrest? Here’s What You Should Know

 Here’s how to take immediate action in case of an emergency:

-Upon arrival, emergency personnel will use defibrillation to restart the heart if an AED hasn't been applied.
+Upon arrival, emergency personnel will use CPR to restart the heart if it is not beating and there are no electrical signals (asystole).

 If the individual shows signs of life and regains consciousness, antiarrhythmics will be administered intravenously to stabilize the heart’s electrical rhythm.